Type-1.5 superconductor: Non-technical explanation

 Type-I and type-II superconductors feature dramatically different charge flow patterns.
 Type-I superconductors have two state-defining properties: The lack of electric resistance and the fact that they do not allow an external magnetic field to pass through them.
 When a magnetic field is applied to these materials, superconducting electrons produce a strong current on the surface, which in turn produces a magnetic field in the opposite direction to cancel the interior magnetic field, similar to how typical conductors cancel interior electric fields with surface charge distributions.
 An externally applied magnetic field of sufficiently low strength is cancelled in the interior of a type-I superconductor by the field produced by the surface current.
 In type-II superconducting materials, however, a complicated flow of superconducting electrons can form deep in the interior of the material.
 In a type-II material, magnetic fields can penetrate into the interior, carried inside by vortices that form an Abrikosov vortex lattice.

 In type-1.5 superconductors, there are at least two superconducting components.
 In such materials, the external magnetic field can produce clusters of tightly packed vortex droplets because in such materials vortices should attract each other at large distances and repel at short length scales.
 Since the attraction originates in vortex core's overlaps in one of the superconducting components, this component will be depleted in the vortex cluster.
 Thus a vortex cluster will represent two competing types of superflow.
 One component will form vortices bunched together while the second component will produce supercurrent flowing on the surface of vortex clusters in a way similar to how electrons flow on the exterior of type-I superconductors.
 These vortex clusters are separated by "voids," with no vortices, no currents and no magnetic field.

-Animations of type-1.5 superconducting behavior
+Animations

 Movies from numerical simulations of the Semi-Meissner state where Meissner domains coexist with clusters where vortex droplets form in one superconducting components and macroscopic normal domains in the other.